xylorb/nolio-client/README.md

 # Nolio Client

-Exercise in a Progressive Web App for note taking.
+Exercise in a Progressive Web App for note taking, but so far most work is on the "web app" part ...

   ![Nolio Icon](/style/nolio-icon_512.png)